 - Risk assessments

 The first key component of any occupational health and safety (OHS) management system is planning.
-Whether you use a paper-based ‘Safety Statement’ or dedicated occupational health and safety (OHS) management software, planning should be front and center of everything you do.
+Whether you use a paper-based ‘Safety Statement’ or dedicated occupational health and safety (OHS) management software, planning should be front and centre of everything you do.

 Planning is essential if you want to ensure that your organization stays abreast of all current Australian occupational health and safety rules and regulations.